lebergarrett/hardcore-mc-network/README.md

 git clone https://github.com/imkumpy/mc-network.git
 ```

-Once cloned, you will need to create your own vars/vault.yaml that contains the info for a MariaDB which will be used by LuckPerms (a spigot permissions plugin) so all your servers have a central location to make permissions changes
+Once cloned, you will need to remove the existing vars/vault.yaml file and create your own that contains the info for a MariaDB which will be used by LuckPerms (a spigot permissions plugin) so all your servers have a central location to make permissions changes

 ```
+rm vars/vault.yaml
 ansible-vault create vars/vault.yaml
 ```